 Eden staff member Pam Horton (pictured above) trained for the 2015 Eden Classic sportive cycling, starting and finishing at the Eden Project.

-Find out Pam's thoughts on the Classic and how she prepared – and get inspiration to ride the Eden Classic on Sunday 13 May 2018!
+Find out Pam's thoughts on the Classic and how she prepared – and get inspiration to ride the next Eden Classic in May!

 "A sportive suits anyone who likes to bike, who likes distance on two wheels with a bit of a time challenge thrown in if you want to race against the clock.